scoobiii/OSI8/Configures Ops Agent to collect telemetry from the app and restart Ops Agent..md

 5:27
 in alert configuration.
 5:29
-Finally, it's important to understand
+Finally, it’s important to understand
 5:31
 the tools you have available to capture and optimize Optimizing Costs
 5:33
 your monitoring costs.
 5:34
-Let's have a look at those now.
+Let’s have a look at those now.
 5:38
-First, it's important to understand
+First, it’s important to understand
 5:39
 how you incur monitoring costs.
 5:42